askmike/gekko/docs/gekko-broker/sticky_order.md

 TODO:

+- implement "overtake"
+- implement fallback this order is alone at the top, some spread before everyone else
 - finalize API
 - add more events / ways to debug
 - pull ticker data out of this order market data should flow from the broker (so we can easier move to at least public websocket streams).